microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationPasswordCredential.md

 ---
 title: New-EntraBetaApplicationPasswordCredential
-description: This article provides details on the Set-EntraBetaApplicationProxyConnector command.
+description: This article provides details on the New-EntraBetaApplicationPasswordCredential command.

 ms.topic: reference